-Trade show displays provide " a highly visible statement about a company" according to ExpoMarketing.
-They tell everyone attending and noticing your stand who you are, what you do and how you can help them.
-This is not just confined to advertising content but is also conveyed through the arrangement, quality and choice of displays (including banners, posters and signs) used to fill the space.
-In this respect getting the finer details of your display stand right is almost as important as what you say in print form, as well as face to face.
+Trade show displays provide “a highly visible statement about a company” according to ExpoMarketing.
+They tell everyone attending who you are, what you do and how you can help them.
+This is not just confined to advertising content but is also conveyed through the arrangement, quality and the choice of displays (including banners, posters and signs) used to fill the space.
+In this respect, getting the finer details of your display stand right is almost as important as what you say in print form, as well as face to face.
 Read on to learn all about the essentials of trade show displays…

 What aspects of the trade show display should you focus on to give the right message to potential customers?